Your questions answered

 The NWL area incorporates a mixture of land uses, including rural farmland, parkland, the River Wensum, River Tud, residential areas and business/retail uses.

-The funding strategy for a NWL is yet to be defined and work to develop this will need to form part of any future stages of work, however, initial consideration of potential funding sources has been undertaken and this is summarised below.
+The funding strategy for a NWL is yet to be defined and work to develop this will need to form part of any future stages of work,once we have identified some possible options.

-It is therefore still unclear what impact the A47 dual carriageway project will have on the Western Link, however it is becoming more defined and the preferred route alignment does retain the connectivity due to its location on the north side of the existing A47 between Easton and Honingham.
+It is therefore still unclear what impact the A47 dual carriageway project will have on a Norwich Western Link, however it is becoming clearer, and the preferred route alignment does retain the connectivity due to its location on the north side of the existing A47 between Easton and Honingham.
 Further work by HE is ongoing and this will also provide further key information for the Western Link project.
-It is clearly significant, and NCC will continue to work closely with HE as these details are developed.
+It is clearly significant, and we will continue to work closely with HE as these details are developed.